shialisGit/quiplash-remake/README.md

-Sure!
-Here is a README for the repository:

----

 # Quiplash Remake

 This is a remake of the popular party game Quiplash.
 The project is divided into two main parts: the backend and the frontend.